A guide to the salmon season setting process: North of Falcon

 The start of the North of Falcon process is primed first by the hard work of WDFW research scientists who analyze extensive scientific data to inform expectations for this year’s run forecasts.
 We do this with a suite of tools, such as monitoring and sampling fisheries throughout the year, as well as other metrics, including:

 - Ocean indicators — Typically released in December ahead of the North of Falcon process, NOAA Fisheries’ stoplight chart is a tool fishery managers up and down the West Coast use to guide their understanding of how salmon might fare out in the open ocean.
-Now in its 23rd year, the stoplight chart conveys physical, chemical, and biological ocean data off the Washington and Oregon coasts and informs environmental indicators that researchers use to study ocean conditions, climate change impacts, and marine survival.
-This annual assessment is released each year in December — visit NOAA’s website for the 2020 summary.
+Now in its 24th year, the stoplight chart conveys physical, chemical, and biological ocean data off the Washington and Oregon coasts and informs environmental indicators that researchers use to study ocean conditions, climate change impacts, and marine survival.
+Visit NOAA’s website for more information about the 2021 summary.

 - Sibling models — Sibling models use the survival of younger fish that have returned from a group to estimate the survival of future returns.
 Essentially, if your brothers and sisters fared pretty well last season, your chances of survival could be just as good.
 Some of the tools and data that informs sibling models include river surveys, coded wire tags (a unique tag to identify a batch of fish), fish scales, and ear bones.
 With these metrics, fishery managers can look at previous years’ data to begin to make an assessment about how this year’s season might shake out.